Where Open Data Meets Revolutionary Ideas

 Open Data Areas Alberta (ODAA) is a new undertaking being spearheaded by Alberta Data Partnerships to put extensive data in the hands of those who can use it.
-Datasets from six key rural areas across Alberta is available for no cost to inspired entrepreneurs, SMEs and creative problem solvers.
-These will include earth observation, remote sensing, geospatial data, environmental data, and social and economic datasets from private industry and government.
+Datasets from six key areas across Alberta is available for no cost to inspired entrepreneurs, SMEs and creative problem solvers.
+These include earth observation, remote sensing, geospatial data, environmental data, and social and economic datasets from private industry and government.

 ADP would like to thank our government and commercial data partners for supporting ODAA, and providing Albertans with this one-of-a-kind opportunity.

 Government of Alberta: Alberta Economic Development and Trade provided funding, Alberta Environment and Parks provided support for data collection and project administration, and Alberta Open Government Program provided the licence that was adopted by Open Data Areas Alberta.

 Incite provided marketing, communications, and web development support.

 Data Providers and Supporters